mjvalade/electron-bookmarker-lesson/README.md

 # Bookmarker

 A simple bookmarker application using Electron.
+(In class lesson.)

 ## Getting Set Up and Acclimated